-To start with, a little history; traditionally a book is a set of pages gathered together in a ‘block’ secured with endpapers onto the case that serves as protector.
+Traditionally, a book is a set of pages gathered together in a ‘block’ secured with endpapers onto the case that serves as protector.
 The block can be sewn together or it can be glued.
-Over time the half title and the title page have materialised to help the bookbinder in the gathering process and also in the identification and storage of blocks, separate from their cases or covers.
-In modern times the half title and title page still have their uses and are often combined with copyright information and identification of the author and the publisher.
+Over time, the half title and the title page have also been added, to help the bookbinder in the gathering process and also in the identification and storage of blocks that are separate from their cases or covers.
+Nowadays, the half title and title page still have their uses, and are often combined with copyright information and identification of the author and publisher.

-When typesetting your book, I would advise you to always have a half title page, with merely the title and possibly the authors name on it, followed by a title page with the title, authors name, a space for the publishers name and perhaps a small illustration.
+When typesetting your book, we advise that you have a half title page, with only the title and possibly the authors name on it, followed by a title page with the title, authors name, a space for the publishers name and perhaps a small illustration.
 The title should be consistent in style on both pages and if possible it should follow the style of the title on the cover design.

-Unnecessary hyphenation is caused by bad settings in Word.
-Make sure that you set the maximum number of lines that can end in hyphenation one after the other to be two.
-If a word is hyphenated and you think it need not be then you can force the whole word over onto the next line using a soft return; you do this by placing the cursor in front of the word you want to move on and you press shift and return at the same time.
+Unnecessary hyphenation is caused by the wrong settings in Word.
+If a word is hyphenated and you think it need not be, then you can force the whole word over onto the next line using a ‘soft return’.
+You do this by placing the cursor in front of the word you want to move on, and you press ‘shift’ and ‘return’ at the same time.

-Perhaps one other thing to bear in mind when setting the macro typography is the line spacing.
-It is ideal to have plenty of space between each line so that the descenders of the top line don’t bash into the ascenders of the bottom line.
-In general a good rule is to add at least 2 points of line space onto the point size of the text so set 12pt text onto 14pt line space.
-If you are not strapped for space then be even more generous.
+Perhaps one other thing to bear in mind when typesetting is the line spacing.
+It’s good to have plenty of space between each line, so that the descenders of the top line don’t bash into the ascenders of the bottom line.
+In general, a good rule is to add at least ‘2 points’ of line space onto the point size of the text – so set 12pt text onto 14pt line space.
+If you are not strapped for space, then be even more generous.
 But be warned, don’t get carried away, or the reader’s eye will get lost going from the end of one line to the start of the new line.

-A copyright page won’t be generated automatically, so you may want to create one and add it in at the front of your manuscript.
-As you probably have done already, it is a good idea to look at the copyright page in a published book of a similar type to yours and see what they include.
+Although it’s not essential, you may want to create a copyright page and add it in at the front of your manuscript.
+For an idea of what to include, it is a good idea to look at the copyright page in a published book of a similar type to yours.
 Usually it’s along the lines of the following: